- Scientific name: Dalatias licha

 Behaviour and Feeding

 Kitefin shark are aggressive predators which feed by scouring the seabed for all manner of fish species which they will attack and kill using their powerful jaws.
 Smaller fish such as cod, ling and hake in shallower water and roundnose grenadiers, orange roughy and fangtooth in deeper waters.
-However, the kitefin shark is thought to behave in a similar manner to the cookie cutter shark [external link] in the sense that, despite its small size, it will not be frightened of attacking prey much larger than itself.
-Kitefin shark are thought to attack species such as skate, halibut and even large shark species and whales.
-In these attacks the kitefin shark will have no hope of killing the creatures it attacks but will instead settle for taking a few bites and then making a getaway.
+However, the kitefin shark is thought to behave in a similar manner to the cookie-cutter shark as, despite its small size, it will attack prey much larger than itself such as skates, cod and other shark species.
 Kitefin shark will also feed on squid and octopus and will eat any crustaceans they come across.
 It is also believed that dead and rotting fish on the seabed will also be scavenged on if they are found.
 Kitefin shark are solitary fish which feed and hunt alone.
 While the kitefin shark will attack creatures much larger than themselves there have been no documented attacks on humans due to the depths at which this species lives.

 Commercial Value and Conservation Status